dt-cs/IST-402-W8-L1/speech-to-image.md

 ---

-### Conclusion and Key Learnings
+### Learnings

 Stable Diffusion v1.5 effectively captures both the subject and the artistic style, such as cyberpunk, steampunk, or digital painting, when given a detailed prompt.
 The integration of Whisper and Stable Diffusion within a Streamlit application demonstrates a powerful and functional prototype for a voice-controlled generative AI tool, even though the image model still has some limitations in interpreting very fine-grained details.

-Overall, this assignment helped us understand how to build a simple generative AI web application using Streamlit as the framework and Hugging Face as the model hub, and it has given me confidence to develop similar tools for my own use cases.
+Overall, this assignment helped us understand how to build a simple generative AI web application using Streamlit as the framework and Hugging Face as the model hub, and it has given us confidence to develop similar tools for my own use cases.
+Using this approach, we plan to develop our final project’s user interface with Streamlit.
+Our meeting summarizer application will require a UI that allows users to enter a URL, send an email, and add the meeting to their calendar.
+Streamlit provides the components and structure we need to build these features effectively.